LashaTsikaridze/FinalExam/README.md

 ✨ ＦＥＡＴＵＲＥＳ

 🔐 User Authentication
-Register, log in, and log out using Firebase Authentication.
+Securely register, log in, and log out using Firebase Authentication for a seamless user experience.

 👤 User Profile Management
-View and edit user details (First name, Last name, Age, Gender, Email) fetched from Firebase Realtime Database.
+Easily view and update user details—including First Name, Last Name, Age, Gender, and Email—synchronized with Firebase Realtime Database.

 🐶 Local Animal Database
-Add, view, and delete animal entries using SQLite, with support for image, name, age, and origin.
+Add, browse, and delete animal records locally using SQLite, with support for images, names, ages, and origins.

-🧭 Smooth Navigation
+🧭 Intuitive Navigation
-Switch between Home, Add Animal, and Profile tabs using BottomNavigationView and Navigation Components.
+Effortlessly switch between Home, Add Animal, and Profile screens using BottomNavigationView integrated with Navigation Components.

-🎨 Modern UI
+🎨 Modern and Responsive UI
-Built with ViewBinding and RecyclerView for efficient UI rendering.
-Supports custom fonts, varying text sizes and styles for different elements (e.g., bolded names, italic bios, colored section headers).
+Designed with ViewBinding and RecyclerView for smooth performance.
+Features customizable fonts, dynamic text sizes, and styles such as bolded names, italicized biographies, and color-coded section headers for enhanced readability.